If you plan to travel in the weeks and months ahead, keep up-to-date with the latest advice for the country you plan travelling to.

 You should self-isolate in one place for the full 14 days, where you can have food and other necessities delivered, and stay away from others.

-You must self-isolate at the address you provided on the contact detail declaration form.
+You must self-isolate at the address you provided on the passenger locator form.

 This can include: